Cheesebaron/Cheesebaron.MvxPlugins/PULL_REQUEST_001.md

 Does it matter?
 It should not matter once you get the packages.config files created because after then NuGet should not care how you named these directories.
 Plus if you create your Solution from a Template, that Template will include packages.config files and the package restore does the rest.
 However Xamarin cross platform
-Solutions are typically have one or more PCL projects and many targets, each target needs one or more of the PCL's and a sunset of the assemblies like Droid and iOS10 that are specific to each target.
+Solutions are typically have one or more PCL projects and many targets, each target needs one or more of the PCL's and a subset of the assemblies like Droid and iOS10 that are specific to each target.

 I would like to get it right.
-From what I can tell by looking into the Git source for NuGet, that code is being changed very frequently, and there are files that contain the information I need.
-FrameworkConstants.cs contains a list of FrameworkIdentifiers e.g. Xamarin.iOS.
+From what I can tell by looking into the Git source for NuGet, that code is being changed very frequently, and there are files that contain the information I need. **FrameworkConstants.cs** contains a list of FrameworkIdentifiers e.g. Xamarin.iOS.

-DefaultPortableFrameworkMappings.cs contains a Dictionary that has the profile number as key and then lists the CommonFrameworks supported.
-This excludes the Xamarin frameworks, not sure why, the Xamarin Frameworks should implement a dot net core framework on another target providing complete coverage of the .NET Framework number.
-Mostly that is true, and so the Nuget developers see no point in listing Xamarin targets in addition to .NET targets.
+**DefaultPortableFrameworkMappings.cs** contains a Dictionary that has the profile number as key and then lists the CommonFrameworks supported.

+In this code the Xamarin frameworks like Xamarin.iOS and MonoAndroid are not considered to be a separate Common Framework.
+This is I believe because they implement dot net
+Frameworks like 4.5 as fully or nearly fully (one exception I know of relates to Data Annotations and Data Validation).
+Other Common Frameworks like "Client Profile" and
+Silverlight do not (the issue with Data Annotations is that the standard evolved and is no longer compatible with the version in the "Client Profile").

+This could explain why Plunker does not include Xamarin in his NuGet string for PCL 259.
+It would seem to me though that we need the correct **FrameworkConstants.cs** fragments in the NuGet string for non PCL projects for NuGet to locate the correct Lib directory.

-I need to look into this further in order to understand how it works and then nail down the correct NuGet target strings.
+I need to look into this further in order to confirm my hunches and then nail down the correct NuGet target strings.

-### Update the Version of the NuSpec ###
+### Update the Version Number of the NuSpec ###

 This could help avoid problems if the NuGet Target String changes.
 We would include a powershell script to rewrite package.config files when upgrading so that existing references copy over with a package restore.
+Meanwhile the original FormsPresenters will still be there and your users will not be impacted until they decide to upgrade to the new release.

 ### FormsPresenters NuSpec Issue Xamarin.Forms XAML Solution ###